 Centipedegrass (Eremochloa ophiuroides [Munro] Hack.) was introduced into the United States from southeastern Asia in 1916.
 It is well adapted to the climate and soils of Central and Northern Florida and is the most common home lawn grass in the Florida Panhandle (Figure 1).
-There is now one cultivar adapted to South Florida conditions.

 Centipedegrass is a slow-growing grass with low fertility requirements when compared to other Florida lawn grasses.
 Centipedegrass grows close to the ground, is medium textured, and is naturally lighter in color than other lawn grasses.
-Overfertilizing with nitrogen to obtain an unnaturally dark green color reduces its cold tolerance, increases long-term maintenance problems, and is believed to contribute to centipedegrass decline, a disease complex that produces patches of dead turf in the spring.
+Overfertilizing with nitrogen to obtain a dark green color reduces its cold tolerance, increases long-term maintenance problems, and is believed to contribute to centipedegrass decline, a disease complex that produces patches of dead turf in the spring.

-Centipedegrass does very well in acidic (pH 4.5–6.5) and infertile soils.
+Centipedegrass does well in acidic (pH 4.5–6.5) and infertile soils.
 It has fair shade tolerance and survives drought conditions by going dormant, which results in brown turf (Figure 2).
 It can be established from seed, sod, or plugs, and it spreads by aboveground stems called stolons.
 Maintenance and fertility requirements are low compared to other turfgrasses.

 Because of a relatively small region of use, few centipedegrass varieties have been developed.
-Following is a list of those varieties that are available as of this writing.
+Following is a list of varieties that are available as of this writing.

 'Common' centipedegrass is a term used to describe an undeveloped and unimproved population of centipedegrass.
 This variety can be established by seed or vegetative means and is available from many sod producers.
 It grows slowly and in a prostrate manner.